 - Outdoor Programs: Outdoor Programs offers a wide range of interesting, low-cost outdoor trips, and outings.
 Some of the trips offered include: rafting, kayaking, rock climbing, day hikes, and backpacking.
 Typically, programs run on Saturdays and groups are held to a small number.

-- Fitness Centers: There are three fitness centers on campus with a variety of equipment: the new Student Recreation Center (near Mellow Mushroom), the Quinn Center (near the stadium), and the Mt Mitchell room (student union).
+- Fitness Centers: There are three fitness centers on campus with a variety of equipment: the Student Recreation Center (near the Music Building), the Quinn Center (near the stadium), and the Mt Mitchell room (student union).
 In addition, you can participate in an exercise class or for a small fee you can get a personal trainer/fitness consultant.

 - Community Service: Appalachian & the Community Together (ACT) has numerous community service opportunities concerning many social issues, which are in great need of both individual and group volunteers, so take advantage of the opportunity to get involved!

 - Speakers and the Arts: There are many events planned on campus through a number of offices, most of which are free or have greatly reduced prices for students.
 Performances range from popular to Appalachian to classical music, dance, and theatre.
 In addition to the University Forum speakers, many programs and departments have colloquium series open to anyone.
 Take advantage of them!

 - Intramural Sports: There is a variety of sports offered each term (even in summer), at three levels of skill (intro, intermediate, advanced) - from table tennis to touch football.

 - Varsity Sports: Appalachian is a member of the Sun Belt Conference and participates in a number of sports.
 Students are eligible to attend many athletic home game events at no charge.
 Go Apps!